hbctraining/variant_analysis/lessons/file_formats_reference.md

 - The `##contig` lines outline the name (`ID`) and length (`length`) of each contig in the reference sequence.

 - The `##filtering_status` is a bit unique to `MuTect2`.
 We will discuss this process a bit more when we discuss [variant filtering](10_variant_filtering.md).
 In short, `MuTect2` has a "call everything, filter later" approach and this is signifying that the filtering step to add the FILTER tags to the FILTER fields has been done.
-Prior to this step this field read:
+Prior to this step, this field read:

 ```
 ##filtering_status=Warning: unfiltered Mutect 2 calls.
 Please run FilterMutectCalls to remove false positives.